fveracoechea/nightmare-orm/README.md

 ## Introduction:
 The Nightmare ORM  provides a simple implementation of object relational mapping, for working with your database.
 Each database table has a corresponding **Model** *(ECMAScript 6 class)* which is used to interact with that table.
 Models allow you to query for data in your tables, as well as insert and update new records into the table.
+It is also safe because it prevents *SQL injection*.

 ## Installation
 - using npm: